MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-RemoteMailbox.md

 # New-RemoteMailbox

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-RemoteMailbox cmdlet to create a mail-enabled user in the on-premises Active Directory and also create an associated mailbox in the cloud-based service.

-!!!
-Exchange Server 2013

-This cmdlet is available only in on-premises Exchange.

-Use the New-RemoteMailbox cmdlet to create a mail-enabled user in the on-premises Active Directory and also create an associated mailbox in the cloud-based service.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

-!!!
-Exchange Server 2016

 This cmdlet is available only in on-premises Exchange.

 Use the New-RemoteMailbox cmdlet to create a mail user in the on-premises Active Directory and also create an associated mailbox in the cloud-based service.